6. Income and Wealth Inequality#

 Meanwhile, ordinary citizens were taken from their farms to fight for long periods, diminishing their wealth.

-The resulting growth in inequality caused political turmoil that shook the foundations of the republic.
+The resulting growth in inequality was a driving factor behind political turmoil that shook the foundations of the republic.

 Eventually, the Roman Republic gave way to a series of dictatorships, starting with Octavian (Augustus) in 27 BCE.

-To bring a truly scientific perspective to the topic of inequality we must start with careful definitions.
+To bring a scientific perspective to the topic of inequality we must start with careful definitions.

 Hence we begin by discussing ways that inequality can be measured in economic research.